 - Previous surgery around the hip or prosthetic implants in the hip.

 - Hip bone spurs or calcium deposits in the tendons which attach to the trochanter.

-It is proven that there are several other conditions that could mimic the symptoms of trochanter bursitis.
+Several other conditions could mimic the symptoms of trochanter bursitis.
 Some of those are:

 Tendonitis can occur in any of the tendons that surround the hip joint.

-This is a specific condition that occurs when blood flow to an area of the bone is restricted.
-If an inadequate amount of blood flow reaches the bone, the cells will die and the bone may collapse.
+Osteonecrosis is a condition that occurs when blood flow to an area of the bone is restricted.
+If an inadequate amount of blood flow reaches the bone, the cells will die, and the bone may collapse.

 Lumbar Pain - Referred Symptoms